 Description: Ruins of a 13th century church built by Cluniac monks from Paisley Abbey, with several characters from the life of Robert Burns buried in the graveyard.

 Description: Thatched cottage, former home of cobbler (souter) John Davidson, a.k.a.
 Souter Johnnie from Burns' Tam o' Shanter.

-Open (2017): Friday to Monday, early April to late September
+Open (2018): Friday to Tuesday, late March to September

 |[Culzean Castle (May 2016)]|